rethinkdb/rethinkdb-rs/1-get-started/drivers/driver_protocol.md

 ### Example 3: r.expr(1)

 ```
-# Node the absence of `TermType::DATUM` -- we just write number directly
+# Note the absence of `TermType::DATUM` -- we just write number directly
 1
 ```